1. Dementia-friendly technology charter

-The dementia-friendly technology charter has been produced as part of the Dementia Friendly Communities strand of the Prime Minister's challenge on dementia.
-The charter, developed by a diverse working group led by Tunstall Healthcare, gives people with dementia and their carers information on how to access technology.
 It also provides guidance to health, housing and social care professionals on how to make technology work for people based on their individual needs.

-- To help every person with dementia have the opportunity to benefit from technology appropriate to their needs.
+The charter is a resource which aims to help every person with dementia have the opportunity to benefit from technology appropriate to their needs.

 - What people have told us about living with dementia and their thoughts on how technology could help.

 - How technology services can support people living with dementia and their family and friends at all stages.

 - A range of case studies and best practice, demonstrating how technology is making a real difference to people's lives.

 - What a good quality technology service should look like.

 - Consideration of issues including ethics and consent and the re-evaluation of needs.